Treaty establishing the European Stability Mechanism: Treaty basis

 In order to resolve these issue, the German government felt a treaty amendment was necessary.
 After the difficulties ratifying the Treaty of Lisbon, many states opposed reopening the treaties and the British government opposed changes affecting the United Kingdom.
 However, after winning the support of French President Nicolas Sarkozy, the European Council agreed to draft a new treaty in October 2010 that would be a minimal amendment to give the proposed permanent lending mechanism, which would subsequently be negotiated as an intergovernmental treaty outside of the EU framework, legitimacy under EU law.
 The two line amendment to Article 136 of the Treaty on the Functioning of the European Union (TFEU), which was approved by the European Council on 16 December 2010, reads:

 Due to the intergovernmental nature of the permanent lending mechanism, which was named the European Stability Mechanism (ESM), the simplified treaty revision procedure could be used for the TFEU amendment as the EU's powers were not being increased.
 However, the amendment would not fulfill the German demand that the removal of voting rights be a possible sanction, as that would require a deeper treaty amendment.
-The treaty was designed so there would be no need for referendums, allowing for a speedy ratification process, with the aim to have it come into force in July 2012.
+The revision of the treaty was designed so there would be no need for referendums, allowing for a speedy ratification process, with the aim to have it come into force in July 2012.

 In March 2011, the European Parliament approved the treaty amendment after receiving assurances that the European Commission, rather than EU states, would play 'a central role' in running the ESM, despite wishing it had been more involved earlier, and it was signed by all 27 EU member states on 25 March 2011.

-A separate treaty among eurozone states, named the Treaty Establishing the European Stability Mechanism, was also agreed to which established the ESM and set out the details of how it would operate.
+A separate treaty among eurozone states, named the Treaty Establishing the European Stability Mechanism, was also agreed to establish the ESM and set out the details of how it would operate.
 Formally, two treaties with this name were signed: one on 11 July 2011 and one on 2 February 2012.
-After the first turned out to be not substantial enough the second version was produced to "make it more effective".
+After the first turned out to be not substantial enough, the second version was produced to "make it more effective".
 The ESM was designed to be fully compatible with existing EU law, and the European Court of Justice ruled that "the right of a Member State to conclude and ratify the ESM Treaty is not subject to the entry into force" of the TFEU amendment.
-The 2012 version was signed by all 17 eurozone members on 2 February 2012, and was planned to enter force by mid-2012, when the EFSF and EFSM were set to expire.
-The treaty was concluded exclusively by eurozone states in part because the UK refused to participate in any fiscal integration.
-Further amendments may follow once the final shape of the eurozone's economic governance is decided.
+The 2012 version was signed by all 17 eurozone members on 2 February 2012, and was planned to enter into force by mid-2012, when the EFSF and EFSM were set to expire.
+The treaty was concluded exclusively by eurozone states, in part because the UK refused to participate in any fiscal integration.

-An amendment to the ESM Treaty was signed on 27 January 2021.
+Another amendment to the ESM Treaty was signed on 27 January 2021.
+As of February 2024 it had been ratified by all ESM member states except Italy, whose parliament rejected ratification in December 2023 and imposed a moratorium on reconsidering the decision for 6 months, preventing the amendment's entry into force.